 Policy on dealing with Related Party Transactions and Materiality

-The Company has formulated a Policy on dealing with Related Party Transactionsand Materiality in terms of requirements of the Companies Act 2013 and the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015.
+The Company has in place the Policy on dealing with Related Party Transactionsand Materiality in terms of requirements of the Companies Act 2013 and the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015.
 The said Policy is available on the Company's website athttp://www.abbott.co.in/investor-relations/policies.html

 As per the said Policy all Related Party Transactions are pre-approved by theAudit Committee and Board as and when required.
 The details of such transactions are alsoreviewed by the Audit Committee on a quarterly/annual basis.
-Material Transactions(transaction exceeding 10% of the annual turnover as per the last audited financialstatements) if any with any Related Parties are pre-approved by the Shareholders.
+Material transactions(transactions exceeding 10% of the annual turnover as per the last audited financialstatements) if any with any Related Parties are pre-approved by the Shareholders.

 Details of Related Party Transactions

-All the Related Party Transactions including the Material Transactions entered into bythe Company during the year 2017-18 ("said Transactions'') were in the ordinarycourse of business and on arm's length basis.
+All the Related Party Transactions including the material transactions entered into bythe Company during the year 2018-19 ("said Transactions") were in the ordinarycourse of business and on arm's length basis.
 The said Transactions were pre-approved bythe Audit Committee Board and Shareholders wherever necessary.
 The details of the sameare provided in Note 41 to the Financial Statements.

 CORPORATE SOCIAL RESPONSIBILITY